-At its most basic description, post thrombotic syndrome, otherwise known as PTS, is a long-term or chronic condition that can occur in individuals who have experienced a deep vein thrombosis or DVT.
+At its most basic description, post-thrombotic syndrome, otherwise known as PTS, is a long-term or chronic condition that can occur in individuals who have experienced a deep vein thrombosis or DVT.

 A damaged valve doesn’t work properly and can “leak” if it doesn’t close properly, allowing blood to pool downward around the ankle.
-As blood flow in the lower extremity worsens, leg ulcers may appear.
+As the blood flow in the lower extremity worsens, leg ulcers may appear.

 Be aware of symptoms of PST, and take preventive measures that may help reduce risk.